azvoleff/chitwanabm/README.rst

 ICPSR04538-v7.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2011-09-06.

-The parameterizations used in the model are based off of the works listed
+The parameterizations used in the model are based in part off of the works listed below:
-below:

 - Axinn, W. G., and D. J. Ghimire.
 2011.
 Social Organization, Population, and Land Use.
 American Journal of Sociology 117 (1).